Conflicts of Commitment in Research UPPS No. 02.02.08

 02. SCOPE OF POLICY

 02.01 This policy is in conjunction with UPPS No. 04.04.06, Additional State Employment and Outside Employment and Activities but pertains only to conflicts of commitment in research and other sponsored activities.

-02.03 Researchers may not direct more than 20% of their total professional effort to outside work during the time period that is normally required to meet the primary obligation.
+02.03 Researchers may not direct more than 20 percent of their total professional effort to outside work during the time period that is normally required to meet their primary obligation.

 02.04 As a rule, researchers should not take on substantial teaching or other commitments in another educational institution.
 Exceptions would include guest lecturing, participating in invited seminars, and similar activities.

 02.05 Researchers should not engage in external activities that are not consistent with good professional practices; that impose restrictions on the freedom to publish university-based work; or involve any significant use of university facilities, materials, services, personnel, or restricted university information without specific advance written permission.

 02.06 The chief research officer may appoint a university-wide committee to address specific concerns or other unique circumstances arising from conflicts of commitment in research and sponsored programs.